nehabhujbal222/Sentiment-Analysis-using-Gensim-and-TFIDF/README.md

 # A Novel Approach for Analyzing Sentiment of Customer Reviews using Gensim and TF-IDF
+**A research project by Neha Bhujbal, Gaurav Bavdane**

 Today the world is going digital in every aspect of life and this rise in digital is drastically changing